Updated July 18, 2023

 The graphic from their report below is below, highlights their research.

-Other alternative incentives include customized benefits, profit sharing, cell phone reimbursement, customized training and development, remote work flexibility, increased vacation, better job title, and more.
+Other alternative incentives include customized benefits, profit sharing, cell phone reimbursement, a technology stipend, customized training and development, a work from home stipend, increased vacation, better job title, and more.

 Below are a few examples of top companies supporting their people with food stipends: